FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 During the 6-8 weeks on the special diet, the dog cannot have any other foods, treats, table scraps, chewies, or even flavored medications as any of these could interfere with the results.
-Even if the dog licks the empty bowl of the other dog’s food (or gets into the cat food), this can interfere with the results and the 6-8 weeks will have to start all over again.
+Even if the dog licks the empty bowl of the other dog’s food (or gets into the cat food), this can interfere with the results.
+And the 6-8 weeks will have to start all over again.
 For this reason, people with multiple pets often choose to feed all of the dogs in the household the same food to prevent potential contamination.

-At the end of the 6-8 weeks, you will feed back the old diet that you were feeding prior to starting the food trial.
+At the end of the 6-8 weeks.
+You will feed back the old diet that you were feeding prior to starting the food trial.
 During this period, if your dog does indeed have a food allergy, you should see all of the symptoms getting worse

 Keep in mind that the allergy symptoms may or may not get better completely on the food trial.
 This is not the point of the trial, as often dogs have multiple allergies and an ongoing environmental or flea bite allergy can continue to cause the dog to have symptoms even if the food is controlling one aspect of the dog’s allergy.

-Once the offending allergens have been identified, allergy specific immunotherapy can be started to begin desensitizing the dog to the allergens.
+Once the offending allergens have been identified, allergy-specific immunotherapy can be started to begin desensitizing the dog to the allergens.
 This is done by giving the dog small frequent doses of the allergens to which she is allergic.
 Often, this initially results in more intense symptoms because the dog gets itchier when exposed to the allergens.
 But, the goal is that eventually the dog’s body will become used to the allergens and no longer overreact to them, thus significantly reducing the symptoms.

-Unfortunately, this process can take up to two years to see a response and 40 percent of dogs do not show any signs of improvement.
+Unfortunately, this process can take up to two years to see a response.
+And 40 percent of dogs do not show any signs of improvement.
 A large percentage of dogs respond but will continue to need allergy injections for life.
 As an alternative for those who do not respond to the allergy injections (or for those who cannot afford this process), there are long term allergy controlling medications.
 These include fish oil, antihistamines, steroids and cyclosporine (Atopica).
-The fish oil and antihistamines may help a little but are unlikely to control allergies fully in all but a few mildly affected dogs.
+The fish oil and antihistamines may help a little.
+But are unlikely to control allergies fully in all but a few mildly affected dogs.
 Steroids work very well for the majority of dogs but carry with them some serious potential side effects especially if used in the long-term.

+Allergies in dogs can be very serious and frustrating for both you and your pet.
 In addition to managing the allergies, secondary bacterial and yeast infections need to be managed with antibiotics and antifungals.
-If left untreated, these will contribute to the itchiness level of the dog and result in a vicious cycle of itching and infection.
+If left untreated, these will contribute to the itchiness level of the dog.
+This results in a vicious cycle of itching and infection.
 Topical medicated antibacterial and antifungal shampoos often help control and treat infections in addition to oral systemic antibiotics.
 Keep in mind that often dogs require 30 days or more of treatment to clear skin infections and often dogs with allergies have recurrent infections, which can result in resistant bacteria.